freeCodeCamp/freeCodeCamp/guide/english/angular/components/index.md

 #### Component Class and Metadata

 Go ahead and install the [Angular command-line interface (CLI)](https://cli.angular.io).
 You can learn more about it from [this article](https://guide.freecodecamp.org/angular/command-line-interface).
-The CLI command `ng generate component [name-of-component]` yields the following.
+The CLI commandc`ng generate component [name-of-component]` or `ng g c [name-of-component]` yields the following.

 ```typescript
 import { Component, OnInit } from '@angular/core';